Steve Padilla: Tenure

 In collaboration the San Diego Unified Port District, Padilla played a key role in initiating the Bay-front Master Plan, an effort to develop 500 acre waterfront to hot public parks, hotels, restaurants, shops and new housing.

 While mayor, he launched a Give a Book drive, which saw the donation of more than 100,000 books to underprivileged children in San Diego County.

 In 2003, The Star-News executive editor Michael C. Burgess wrote a column interpreted from comments Padilla made about the Mid-Bayfront community during a speech at the San Diego Country Club.
 Padilla defended his own words, claiming Burgess misunderstood his statement and wrongfully quoted him.

-Under Padilla's leadership, Chula Vista was selected as the American site for the University Park and Research Center (UPRC), beating out other cities across the nation.
-On March 28, 2006, the Chula Vista City Council gave approval to the National Energy Center for Sustainable Communities, which would be the first component of the UPRC.

 While mayor, he held numerous local, regional, state-wide and national posts during his term as mayor and since including; the board of the San Diego Association of Governments (SANDAG), the League of California Cities and the United States Conference of Mayors.
 He also chaired the SANDAG Public Safety Committee.

 In July 2005, Padilla was appointed by then California Assembly Speaker Fabian Núñez to the California Coastal Commission.

 In August, 2005 while speaking at the annual Stonewall Rally of San Diego Pride, a rally on civil rights for gays and lesbians, Padilla acknowledged publicly his sexuality as a gay man.
 His "coming out" at the time gained him both national attention and political opponents.
 At that time, Chula Vista became the largest city in the United States with an openly gay mayor.
 He was the first openly-gay elected city official in Chula Vista's history.

 Padilla was featured on the cover of San Diego Metropolitan magazine (July, 2003); named one of the "25 Leading Men in North America" by Instinct magazine (Nov, 2005); and one of "50 People to Watch" by San Diego Magazine (Jan, 2006).